 DO NOT operate the vehicle if the steering system is not working properly.
 You could lose control of your vehicle if the steering system is not in good working condition, which could result in a serious accident.
-Visually check the steering gear and components.
-Frequent checks are important, especially after traveling over rough roads.
-Failure to comply may result in death, personal injury, equipment damage, or property damage.
+For driving safety, visually check the steering gear and components.
+Frequent checks are important for driving safety, especially after traveling over rough roads.
+Failure to comply may result in personal injury, property damage, or death.